Mothers heard pleading for their children at immigration detention center

 According to Syracuse University’s TRAC Immigration Project, Powell denies nearly 80 percent of asylum requests.

-In both cases, Powell denies the asylum requests and orders the women to be deported.
-They have not been sent to their home countries yet, according to their attorney.
+In both cases, Powell denied the asylum requests and ordered the women to be deported, though have not been sent yet to their home countries.

 There remains a temporary hold on deporting parents separated from their children and the ACLU is asking the federal judge overseeing the reunification efforts to enforce a 7-day mandate for holding reunified families in the country so that lawyers may reach them to provide counsel.

-In the recordings, both women are told they should speak with the Department of Homeland Security about being reunited with their children — but seem confused as to how to do it.

-Gabe Gutierrez and Annie Rose Ramos reported from McCallan Texas.
+Gabe Gutierrez and Annie Rose Ramos reported from McAllen Texas.
 Julia Ainsley reported from Washington, D.C.